Patrick McLoughlin

-Patrick Allen McLoughlin, Baron McLoughlin, (born 30 November 1957) is a British politician.
+Patrick Allen McLoughlin, Baron McLoughlin (born 30 November 1957) is a British politician.
 A member of the Conservative Party, he first became the Member of Parliament (MP) for West Derbyshire following the 1986 by-election.
-The constituency became the Derbyshire Dales for the 2010 general election; McLoughlin remained the seat's MP until 2019.
+The constituency became the Derbyshire Dales for the 2010 general election.
+McLoughlin remained the seat's MP until 2019, and was made a life peer the following year.

 As a former miner, he is one of the few Conservative parliamentarians to have been a manual worker before being elected to Parliament.
 On 4 September 2012, he was appointed Secretary of State for Transport.
 On 14 July 2016, he became Chairman of the Conservative Party and Chancellor of the Duchy of Lancaster, under the new administration of Conservative Prime Minister Theresa May.
 He resigned as chairman on 8 January 2018 and was succeeded by Brandon Lewis.
 In January 2022, he was announced as the new chair of Transport for the North.

 Early life and career

 McLoughlin was born in Stafford on 30 November 1957, the son and grandson of coal miners.
 He was educated at the Cardinal Griffin Roman Catholic School in Cannock, Staffordshire, and Staffordshire College of Agriculture at Rodbaston College.
 From 1974, he worked for five years as a farm worker and, after 1979, worked underground at the Littleton Colliery in Cannock.
 He was a member of the National Union of Mineworkers, and became an industrial representative for the National Coal Board's Western Area Marketing Department.

 McLoughlin was elected as a councillor on Cannock Chase District Council, serving for seven years from 1980, and was a councillor on Staffordshire County Council from 1981 to 1987.
 In 1982, McLoughlin served as the Chairman of the National Young Conservatives.

 Coal miners in Staffordshire were split in support of the NUM miners' strike of 1984–85.
 McLoughlin did not support the strike, and later came to national attention when he stood up at the 1984 Conservative Party Conference to announce that he was a working miner.
 He moved from underground belt attendant to Area Marketing representative in September 1985, five months after the end of the strike.

 McLoughlin unsuccessfully contested Wolverhampton South East at the 1983 general election, losing to the sitting Labour MP Robert Edwards by 5,000 votes.